 OPOSSUM is a biannual literary magazine featuring work animated by music.
 We publish two print issues per year, each including a 7-inch vinyl record of author readings!
 After each printing, we trickle out all contributors’ work to the website where it is freely available to share.

 Publisher and founding co-editor John Blanton Edgar (J. Edgar), began writing somewhat late in life after a stint as a medic in the Army and a decade spent in biomedical research.
-Originally from the Appalachian foothills of East Tennessee, he has lived, worked, and studied in Texas, Montana, Iowa, and Oregon.
-He recently received his M.F.A. in creative writing (fiction) from Texas State University and just completed a first draft of his “monkey novel”.
-He also writes poetry, memoir and has a record collection that weighs more than all of his friends, combined.
-In his spare time, he plays old guitars through absurdly tiny amps, consumes books ravenously, and is genuinely honored to read and publish your work.
-You can reach him at firstname.lastname@example.org.
+Originally from the Appalachian foothills of East Tennessee, he has lived, worked, and studied in Texas, California, Georgia, Montana, Iowa, and Oregon.
+He received a B.S. in Cell and Molecular Biology from the University of Montana and an M.F.A. in Creative Writing (fiction) from Texas State University, where he’s currently a Lecturer in the Department of English.
+He recently completed his first novel, Year of the Monkey, and is working on a collection of personal essays while pursuing another M.F.A. in Creative Nonfiction at Oregon State University.
+He also dabbles in questionable poetry and has a record collection that weighs more than all of his friends, combined.
+In his spare time, JE plays old guitars through absurdly tiny amps, consumes books ravenously, and is genuinely honored to read and publish your work.
+You can reach him at email@example.com.

 Managing and founding co-editor Jon Ross lives with his wife, three chickens, and a kink-tailed cat named Kiki in his hometown, Portland, OR.
 He has an MFA in fiction/non-fiction from Oregon State University and has published work in The Oklahoma Review and the Oregon Stater.
 He teaches classes on David Bowie and is working on a memoir paralleling his grandmother’s passion for Hawaiian pop star Don Ho with his fascination for the Thin White Duke.
 You can reach him at firstname.lastname@example.org